 By licensing your short-term rental and following regulations, you're helping limit negative impacts to the long-term rental market, ensuring your accommodation is a good neighbour, and supporting equity among all short-term accommodation providers.

-- Apply for a business licence by email (firstname.lastname@example.org) or in person at City Hall.
-Staff will then follow up with you with payment instructions.
+- Submit your application by email or in person at the Application Centre on the second floor of City Hall.
+Our staff will reach out to you with payment instructions.

 - Receive approval and follow the rules and regulations.